webplatform/docs/Main_Page/index.md

 We’d love to have your help in improving Web Platform Docs.
 Even the slightest effort can have significant impact on the site; from alerting fellow developers about errors in our documentation, to fixing these errors, porting existing articles or even contributing completely new content.
 To learn more, please read our [[WPD:Getting_Started|Getting Started Guide]].

+To file bugs on webplatform, use the [https://www.w3.org/Bugs/Public/enter_bug.cgi?product=webplatform.org W3C bug tracker].
+Read our [http://docs.webplatform.org/wiki/WPD:Filing_Bugs filing bugs page] for more information.

 == Stay in touch ==

 * Join our [http://talk.webplatform.org/forums/ forums]
-* Meet the team on [http://talk.webplatform.org/chat/ chat]
+* Meet the team on [http://talk.webplatform.org/chat/ chat] (for those of you ewanting to connect using your own IRC client, you want irc.freenode.org, the webplatform channel).
 * Read our [http://blog.webplatform.org/ blog]
 * Follow us as [https://twitter.com/webplatform @WebPlatform] on Twitter
 * Remix our [http://webplatform.org/logo logo] and link back to our site